-The Ruby Ranch subdivision has the benefit of flood irrigation rights on three ditches within Colorado's Water Division 5; Sawmill Ditch, Ruth Ditch, and the Ruby Ditch.
-A total of 7.4 cubic feet per second (c.f.s.) of water is deeded to the Ranch out of these ditches for the purpose of agricultural use.
-The 7.4 c.f.s. equates to 199,281 gallons per hour or 4.8m gallons per day and is one of our most valuable resources.
+The Ruby Ranch subdivision has the benefit of flood irrigation rights on three ditches within Colorado's Water Division 5; the Sawmill Ditch, the Ruth Ditch, and the Ruby Ditch.
+A total of 7.4 cubic feet per second (c.f.s.) of water is deeded to the Ranch out of these ditches for the purpose of agricultural use only.
+The 7.4 c.f.s. equates to 199,281 gallons per hour or 4.8m gallons per day and is one of the subdivisions most valuable natural resources.
 The source water for the ditches is the Willow Creek, which is a tributary of the Blue River.

-Article III, Section 2 (a) and (d) include the provisions that dedicate common tracts to WBMD, and the water rights to the RROA.
+Article III, Section 2 (a) and (d) include the provisions that dedicate common Tracts to WBMD, and the water rights to the RROA.
 Article VII, Section 7 of the Covenants grants the RROA ownership of "all of the hay in the irrigated meadows of the subdivision...", together with the responsibility "for irrigation of the meadows and fertilization, cutting and harvesting of the hay each season."
-In September of 1999, by resolution of the Board of Directors, the RROA confirmed that it retains title to all water rights, but transferred the responsibility for operating and maintaining the irrigation system in the manner directed by the Covenants (Annex E) to the WBMD.
+In September of 1999, by resolution of the Board of Directors, the RROA confirmed that it retains title to all water rights, but transferred the responsibility for operating and maintaining the irrigation system in the manner directed by the Covenants (Annex D) to the WBMD.
+Additionally, the ranch is zoned R-P in Summit County and complies with requirements stating that; "The existing open hay meadows of the site will remain open and undeveloped and will be held in common ownership by the homeowners of the project for pasturing of horses and other open recreational uses. "

 The Boards now leverage the SIH committee to care for the day-to-day management of irrigation and hay operations, improvements, and to provide recommendations and support as needed.

-Water is the most important input required for plant growth and agricultural (hay) production.
-Flood irrigation is a tried and true method that dates back to 6000 BC, and has been the legacy method of irrigation here on the Ranch since 1908.
-These irrigation ditches help water our meadows, and the subsurface water replenishes our wells and supports the lush diversity of vegetation predominant on the ranch.
-This method uses the soil surface to flow a sheet of water across the field, from the upper end to the lowest end, replenishing soil water storage in the plant root zone through methods other than natural precipitation.
+Adequate water is the most important input for the healthy soil and plant growth, weed control and to reduce erosion.
+Flood irrigation is a tried-and-true irrigation method that dates back to 6000 BC, and has been the legacy method of irrigation used here on the Ranch since 1908.
+The irrigation Head Gates capture source water from Willow Creek, the Ditches carry this water down to our hay meadows, and the laterals carry the water across the target meadow.
+This subsurface water not only waters our meadows but it also replenishes our wells and supports our diverse vegetation throughout the Ranch.
+Flood irrigation uses the soil surface and pitch to flow a sheet of water across the field, from the upper end to the lowest end, replenishing soil water storage in the plant root zone through methods other than natural precipitation.
 The advantage of this method is that it is inexpensive, both in terms of system costs and energy costs.
-The disadvantage is that it is the most difficult irrigation method to manage efficiently because performance depends strongly on soil properties, infiltration rate, grade, and surface roughness.
+The disadvantage is that it is the most difficult irrigation method to manage efficiently because performance depends strongly on soil properties, infiltration rate, grade, irrigation infrastructure conditions, and surface roughness.